Kentucky Annual Rainfall see below for individual cities

 • State snow maximum for 1 season - Benham, southeastern Kentucky, 1959, 108.2"

-of rain flooded western Kentucky in two days, with five day totals ranging up to 13.16 inches at Gilbertsville Dam, Kentucky.
+• On February 13, 1989, thunderstorms produced heavy rain and flash flooding in Kentucky.
+Up to ten inches of rain flooded western Kentucky in two days, with five day totals ranging up to 13.16 inches at Gilbertsville Dam, Ky.
+Flooding caused tens of millions of dollars damage, including 18 million dollars of damage at Frankfort, Kentucky

-• On January 20, 1978, La Grange in Oldham County measured snow depth of 31 inches, the highest ever recorded in Kentucky.
+• On January 20, 1978, La Grange in Oldham County measured snow depth of 31 inches, the highest ever recorded in Kentucky